HeroicEric/pyrus/README.md

 # Pryus

-Fork this for each group and change the constant `PEOPLE` to include the names of your group.
+Create a new branch each group for each cohort and change the constant `PEOPLE` to include the names of your group.

 You can then generate a unique pair by running `ruby app.rb`.